arkency/posts/posts/2016-11-28-testable-javascript-with-pure-functions.md

 ---
-title: "Testable Javascript with pure functions"
 created_at: 2016-11-28 20:11:51 +0200
 publish: true
 author: Anton Paisov
 tags: [ 'javascript', 'testing', 'mocha', 'testing']
 ---

+# Testable Javascript with pure functions

 What if I told you that covering javascript code with tests can be easy and pleasant experience?